hypeJunction/elgg-vue/docs/vue/elgg-input-checkboxes.md

 |--------------|--------------|--------------|--------------|---------------------------------------------------------------|
 |`options`     |String        |--            |yes           |An array of select options ``{value: 'value', label: 'label' }``   |

+`options` can contain names of slots instead of labels, in which case a slot will be rendered instead of the label.

 ## Events

 |Event                         |Description                                                          |